dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 The `Movie` class contains an `Id` field, which is required by the database for the primary key.

-The [DataType](/dotnet/api/microsoft.aspnetcore.mvc.dataannotations.internal.datatypeattributeadapter) attribute specifies the type of the data (`Date`).
+The [DataType](/dotnet/api/microsoft.aspnetcore.mvc.dataannotations.internal.datatypeattributeadapter) attribute on `ReleaseDate` specifies the type of the data (`Date`).
 With this attribute:

   * The user is not required to enter time information in the date field.
   * Only the date is displayed, not time information.